-Acceptance of additional English language proficiency certificates and exemptions to the English language requirements may apply as specified in the 2019 CAA Standards.
+Acceptance of additional English language proficiency certificates and exemptions to the English language requirements may apply as specified in the applicable CAA Standards.

 - 6.3.
-Remedial Admissions: - 6.3.1.
+Remedial Admissions: ADSM may admit students to its Master's programs following their successful completion of a remedial program, as stipulated below: - 6.3.1.
 If an applicant submits a recognized Bachelor's degree with a CGPA between 2.0 and 2.499 on a 4.0 scale or its established equivalent, ADSM must admit such applicants to its remedial preparation program, consisting of a maximum of nine (9) graduate-level credit hours as remedial preparation for the graduate program.
 These remedial courses are not for credit within the degree program.
-ADSM may then admit the student directly into its graduate programs, if the applicant: - achieves a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the maximum of nine (9) graduate-level credit hours as remedial preparation for the graduate program; - meets the ELR for direct entry as stipulated in Section 6.2 of this Policy prior to being admitted into the graduate program. - 6.3.2.
-If an applicant submits a recognized Bachelor's degree with a CGPA between 2.5 and 2.999 on a 4.0 scale or its established equivalent, ADSM may admit such applicants to its remedial preparation program, consisting of a maximum of nine (9) graduate-level credit hours as remedial preparation for the graduate program.
+ADSM may then admit the student directly into its graduate programs, if the applicant: - achieves a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the maximum of nine (9) graduate-level credit hours as remedial preparation for the graduate program; - meets the ELR for direct entry as stipulated in Section 6.2 of this Policy prior to being admitted into the graduate program.

+- 6.3.2.
+If an applicant submits a recognized Bachelor's degree with a CGPA between 2.5 and 2.999 on a 4.0 scale or its established equivalent, ADSM may admit such applicant to its remedial preparation program, consisting of a maximum of nine (9) graduate-level credit hours as remedial preparation for the graduate program.
 These remedial courses are not for credit within the degree program.
-ADSM may then admit the student directly into its graduate programs, if the applicant: - achieves a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the maximum of nine (9) graduate-level credit hours as remedial preparation for the graduate program; - meets the ELR for direct entry as stipulated in Section 6.2 of this Policy prior to being admitted into the graduate program. - 6.4.
-ADSM shall limit the percentage of conditionally accepted students to 25% in each program.
-The Admission Committee and the Office of Student Affairs are responsible for ensuring that the number of conditional admission students does not exceed the maximum limit as per this policy. - 6.5.
-Interview Process: Applicants may be required to attend an interview with the Admission Committee to further assess their academic background prior to joining ADSM.
+ADSM may then admit the student directly into its graduate programs, if the applicant: - achieves a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the maximum of nine (9) graduate-level credit hours as remedial preparation for the graduate program; - meets the ELR for direct or conditional entry as stipulated in Section 6.2 of this Policy prior to being admitted into the graduate program. - 6.4.
+ADSM shall limit the percentage of Conditional Academic students to 25% in each program.
+The Admission Committee and Student Recruitment are responsible for ensuring adherence to the maximum limit as per this Policy. - 6.5.
+Interview Process: Applicants may be required to attend an interview with the Admission Committee to further assess their academic background and English Language ability prior to joining ADSM. - 6.6.

-- 6.6.
 Applicants may request additional information about ADSM's programs from the Admission Committee as relevant to their current professional status and future projections. - 6.7.
 Recognition of Prior Learning, including the transfer of academic credits is governed by the Recognition of Prior Learning Policy.